joanms/simon-game/README.md

     - I checked the highlighted buttons against gameSequence in the browser console to ensure that the correct buttons were highlighted.
     - I checked the score as I played to ensure that it increased by one point for each correct round input.
     - I played a full game multiple times to ensure that the fanfare played and the "You win!" alert displayed correctly when the score reached 20.
-    - I made deliberate errors in strict mode to ensure that the error tone played, the correct alert popped up and the page reloaded.
+    - I made deliberate errors in strict mode to ensure that the error tone played, the correct alert popped up and the page reloaded after I clicked OK.
-    - I made deliberate errors in normal mode to ensure that the error tone played, the correct alert popped up and the sequence was highlighted again.
+    - I made deliberate errors in normal mode to ensure that the error tone played, the correct alert popped up, the sequence was highlighted again after I clicked OK and the game continued to function correctly.
-- I checked the layout on a desktop PC an iPad Air and a Samsung Galaxy S7 to ensure that it displays correctly at all screen sizes.
+- I checked the layout on a desktop PC, a laptop, a tablet computer and a smartphone to ensure that it displays correctly at all screen sizes.
-    - On a PC monitor, the instructions are on the left, the gameplay area is in the middle and the credits for the sounds are on the right.
+    - On large screens, the instructions are on the left, the gameplay area is in the middle and the credits for the sounds are on the right.
-    - On tablets and mobile phones, the gameplay area is at the top, the instructions are below it and the credits for the sounds are at the bottom.
+    - On medium and smaller screens, the gameplay area is at the top, the instructions are below it and the credits for the sounds are at the bottom.

 ### Bug

-On mobile devices, the colour highlighting and sounds are out of sync, and when the user taps a coloured button, it isn't highlighted, but the sound plays.
-The game otherwise works on mobile devices.
-After discussing this with my mentor, Chris Zielinski, I think that this bug is due to an inherent limitation of mobile devices in handling JavaScript.
+On my smartphone, the colour highlighting and sounds are out of sync.
+The game otherwise works on mobile devices, and I received positive feedback from a classmate who tested it on his phone.
+After discussing this with my mentor, Chris Zielinski, I think that this bug is due to an inherent limitation of the device in handling JavaScript.

 ## Deployment

 I deployed the project to GitHub as folows:

+1. I pushed my local repository to GitHub
-1. I navigated to the repository in GitHub.
+2. I navigated to the repository in GitHub.
-2. I clicked on Settings
+3. I clicked on Settings
-3. I scrolled down to GitHub Pages and selected the master branch as the source
+4. I scrolled down to GitHub Pages and selected the master branch as the source
-4. I clicked Save.
+5. I clicked Save.

 The procedure worked without any errors, and there are no differences between the deployed version and the development version.